mkhan45/swat/report/main.typ

 The variant of Sax implemented by this compiler is a modified version of the core linear, positive fragment introduced in Lab 1, with two additions.
 First, it supports 32-bit signed integers, leveraging WASM's i32 type.
-It also has limited, proof-of-concept support for closures.
+It also has proof-of-concept support for closures.
 Both of these types are always unrestricted, supporting all structural rules.
 Units are also unrestricted.

 The performance of a compiler targeting WASM largely depends on the source language.
 Manually memory-managed